nikolalsvk/blog/content/blog/javascript-growing-pains-from-0-to-13000-dependencies/index.md

 I hope this blog post added even more insight into what is going on when you add dependencies to your JavaScript project.
 I also hope it raised some awareness for open-source security and that it will make you more careful when running that `npm install` command.

-You can read this blog post in [Russian](https://softdroid.net/problemy-s-rostom-javascript).
 There is an interesting [HackerNews discussion](https://news.ycombinator.com/item?id=23517595) as well.